EmilStenstrom/friendlybit/posts/2006-02-13-extra-fluid-layouts-with-javascript.md

 scaleUp(element, width);
 ```

-That&#8217;s it, hope you find some fun use for it.
+That's it, hope you find some fun use for it.

 **Update:** After doing some research I see that Eric Meyer is already using something like this in his [slideshow system S5](http://www.meyerweb.com/eric/tools/s5/).
 Well well, it was a funny exercise none the less.